uchicago-cs/cmsc22000/website/content/labs/lab3.md

 (20 points)

 At this point, you have a Makefile that produces a `libstarwars.so` library.
-For this final task, you must write, inside the `task5` directory, a C file that uses that library, and a Makefile that correctly builds and runs your program.
+For this final task, you must create a `task5` directory, and write a C file in it that uses the `libstarwars.so` library, and a Makefile that correctly builds and runs your program.
 We have not explicitly explained some of the steps that will be required to do this, but you may use the `Makefile` from the `samples/` directory in [libgeometry](https://github.com/uchicago-cs/cmsc22000/tree/master/examples/libgeometry) as a guide.
 However, it is not enough for you to copy-paste parts of that `Makefile`: your `Makefile` for this task must be annotated with comments (comments in Makefiles begin with `#`).
 These comments must explain what each rule does, and you must explain any detail or feature that was not explicitly explained earlier in the lab.

 You must also include a `readme.txt` file with instructions on how to build and run your program.
 Remember that, by default, programs running on a Linux system will look for shared libraries in specific locations, so you must tell us how we must run your program so that it can correctly find the `libstarwars.so` library when it runs.